ymuichiro/quick_learning_symbol_en/08_lock.md

 ### Paying the transaction fee instead

 Generally blockchains require transaction fees for sending transactions.
-Therefore, users who want to use blockchains need to get some native currency of the chain for fees (e.g. Symbol's native currency XYM) from the exchange in advance.
+Therefore, users who want to use blockchains need to obtain the native currency of the chain to pay fees (e.g. Symbol's native currency XYM) from the exchange in advance.
 If the user is a company, the way it is managed might be an issue from an operational point of view.
-If it uses Aggregate Transaction, service providers can cover hash lock and transaction fees on behalf of users.
+If using Aggregate Transactions, service providers can cover hash lock and transaction fees on behalf of users.

 ### Scheduled transactions

-Secret locks are refunded to the  account which created the transaction after a specified number of blocks.
+Secret locks are refunded to the account that created the transaction after a specified number of blocks.
-Using this, when the service provider charges the cost of the lock for the Secret Lock account, the amount of tokens owned by the user for the lock will increase after the expiry date has passed.
-On the other hand, announcing a secret proof transaction before the deadline has passed is treated as a cancellation as the transaction is completed and the appropriation is returned to the service provider.
+When the service provider charges the cost of the lock for the Secret Lock account, the amount of tokens owned by the user for the lock will increase after the expiry date has passed.
+On the other hand, announcing a secret proof transaction before the deadline has passed is treated as a cancellation as the transaction is completed and the funds are returned to the service provider.

-### Atomic swap
+### Atomic swaps
-Secret locks can be used to exchange token mosaics with other chains.
-Please note that this is not to be mistaken for a Hash Lock, as other chains refer to it as a hash time lock contract (HTLC).
+Secret locks can be used to exchange  mosaics (tokens) with other chains.
+Please note that other chains refer to this as a hash time lock contract (HTLC)  not to be mistaken for a Symbol Hash Lock.